Find a local pick your own farm here!

 10819 Carnation Duvall Road Ne, Carnation, WA 98014.
 Phone: (425) 788-1134.
 Email: farmers@oxbow.org.
 Open: Mixed veggies, fruit, flowers, and herbs from July through October for Farm Shareholders only.
 Directions: Use our Public Entrance off of highway 203, just 1.4 miles south of the 124th Street roundabout.
 Peas in late June, Raspberries from July to August, flowers and herbs July through September, mixed veggies and fruit at other times throughout the year.
 We are certified organic for all .
 Click here for a map and directions.
 Payment: Cash, Debit cards, Visa, MasterCard.

-Oxbow Farm & Conservation Center Facebook page. .
-Picking updates: Click here for picking updates. crops!
+Oxbow Farm & Conservation Center Facebook page.
+Picking updates: Click here for picking updatescrops!
 U-Pick at Oxbow is for Farm Shareholders only!
 Oxbow's Farm Stand is open to the public on select days.
 Please see our website for more information.
 (UPDATED: October 12, 2020)

 • Remlinger Farms - strawberries, Pumpkins, Raspberries, train rides

 332610 NE 32nd St, Carnation, WA .
 Phone: 425-333-4135.
 Email: info@remlingerfarms.com.
 Open: May through October - call or see our website for specific dates and hours of operation, more information and detailed driving directions.
 Directions: Located off of Route 203, 1 mile south of Carnation, just south of the Tolt River Bridge.
 Remlinger Farms is located in the lush Snoqualmie Valley, offering a Direct Farm Market, U-Pick Fields, Country Restaurant, and Country Fair Family Fun Park.
 We are proud to use conservative IPM farming practices, which allows you and your family to eat the fresh strawberries and raspberries right from our fields.
-We also have our own Direct Farm Market featuring our frozen \U-Bake\" pies and in-season eastern and western Washington fruits and vegetables.
-Remlinger Farms is a wonderful place for old-fashioned".
-Click here for a map and directions.
+We also have our own Direct Farm Market featuring our frozen \U-Bake pies and in-season easte - truncated. .
+Click here for a map and directions. you are sure to create some lasting family memories.
+Our Country Fair Family Fun Park is also an amazing place to spend time with kids 10 and under.
+Our Country Fair Fun Park has over 25 rides and attractions geared especially for children.
+The Fun Park features pony rides

 Raspberry Picking Tips, Recipes and Information